-Should You Fund Your IRA or 401(k) into Your Revocable Trust?
+Your IRA or 401(k) and Revocable Trusts

 Should you put your IRA or 401(k) into your trust?
 This is a question that comes up frequently when I get to the funding stage of a trust with a client.
 The answer is NO. The IRA custodian or 401(k) plan administrator will hopefully stop you in your tracks if you attempt to retitle your plan into the name of your revocable living trust,